-- The Department created by charter a Bridge Management Committee, formalizing membership, procedures, and practices. - Created governance structure for asset management department-wide through enacted Management Strategy Policy. - Created an overarching Asset Management Policy. - Updated the Bridge Administrator's and the Bridge Section Chief's supplemental job descriptions to include roles and responsibilities associated under the Bridge Management Committee. - Revised the Principal Engineer's supplemental job description to define Engineer of Record for Bridge Maintenance Projects. - Developed an Engineer of Record Policy and Procedure which details the delegation of authority clarifying the roles of the Engineer of Record, Responsible Charge, and establishes procedures to monitor compliance and assess effectiveness.
-These documents are currently in final draft form to be released prior to the end of the calendar year 2020.
+- The Department created by charter a Bridge Management Committee, formalizing membership, procedures, and practices. - Created governance structure for asset management department-wide through enacted Management Strategy Policy. - Created an overarching Asset Management Policy. - Updated the Bridge Administrator's and the Bridge Section Chief's supplemental job descriptions to include roles and responsibilities associated under the Bridge Management Committee. - Revised the Principal Engineer's supplemental job description to define Engineer of Record for Bridge Maintenance Projects. - Developed an Engineer of Record Policy and Procedure, which details the delegation of authority clarifying the roles of the Engineer of Record, Responsible Charge, and establishes procedures to monitor compliance and assess effectiveness.
+These documents are currently in final draft form for release in calendar year 2022.